- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 Check tickets for your dates here.

-It doesn’t sell out the same way as Borderless does so, if you’re traveling solo or as a couple and are flexible on days and times, you can usually snag a ticket nearer the time.
+It doesn’t (usually) sell out the same way as Borderless does so, if you’re traveling solo or as a couple and are flexible on days and times, you can usually snag a ticket nearer the time.

 Buy teamLab Planets tickets here.